sovity/edc-ce/extensions/sovity-edc-extensions-package/README.md

 ## Why does this extension exist?

-The extension allows, for example, us to add a new policy and have it rolled out across all Editions managed and maintained by sovity.
+The extension allows to add a new policy and have it rolled out across all editions managed and maintained by sovity.

 ## License